flutter/flutter/packages/flutter_tools/lib/src/debug_adapters/README.md

 Arguments common to both `launchRequest` and `attachRequest` are:

-- `bool? debugExternalPackageLibraries` - whether to enable debugging for packages that are not inside the current workspace
+- `bool? debugExternalPackageLibraries` - whether to enable debugging for packages that are not inside the current workspace (if not supplied, defaults to `true`)
-- `bool? debugSdkLibraries` - whether to enable debugging for SDK libraries
+- `bool? debugSdkLibraries` - whether to enable debugging for SDK libraries (if not supplied, defaults to `true`)
-- `bool? evaluateGettersInDebugViews` - whether to evaluate getters in expression evaluation requests (inc. hovers/watch windows)
+- `bool? evaluateGettersInDebugViews` - whether to evaluate getters in expression evaluation requests (inc. hovers/watch windows) (if not supplied, defaults to `false`)
-- `bool? evaluateToStringInDebugViews` - whether to invoke `toString()` in expression evaluation requests (inc. hovers/watch windows)
+- `bool? evaluateToStringInDebugViews` - whether to invoke `toString()` in expression evaluation requests (inc. hovers/watch windows) (if not supplied, defaults to `false`)
-- `bool? sendLogsToClient` - used to proxy all VM Service traffic back to the client in custom `dart.log` events (has performance implications, intended for troubleshooting)
+- `bool? sendLogsToClient` - used to proxy all VM Service traffic back to the client in custom `dart.log` events (has performance implications, intended for troubleshooting) (if not supplied, defaults to `false`)
 - `List<String>? additionalProjectPaths` - paths of any projects (outside of `cwd`) that are open in the users workspace
 - `String? cwd` - the working directory for the Dart process to be spawned in

 Arguments specific to `launchRequest` are:

 - `bool? noDebug` - whether to run in debug or noDebug mode (if not supplied, defaults to debug)
-- `String program` - the path of the Dart program to run
+- `String program` - the path of the Flutter application to run
-- `List<String>? args` - arguments to be passed to the Dart program
+- `List<String>? args` - arguments to be passed to the Flutter program
-- `List<String>? toolArgs` - arguments for the Dart VM
+- `List<String>? toolArgs` - arguments for the `flutter` tool
 - `String? console` - if set to `"terminal"` or `"externalTerminal"` will be run using the `runInTerminal` reverse-request; otherwise the debug adapter spawns the Dart process
-- `bool? enableAsserts` - whether to enable asserts (if not supplied, defaults to enabled)
+- `bool? enableAsserts` - whether to enable asserts (if not supplied, defaults to `true`)

 `attachRequest` is not currently supported, but will be documented here when it is.